WhiskyTangoFawks/LunarFalloutPlus/README.md

 ## Updating the Modlist

 Before updating the modlist, [see the full changelog](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/changelog.md) for the latest release.
 Make sure to follow any additional instructions in the changelog regarding the update process.
-If an update is marked as save safe, then a new save is not required.
+The list uses Semantic versioning, so if only the last number updates, then an update is save-safe, otherwise instructions will be provided.

 To Update the modlist, just rerun the Wabbajack installer with the updated download from the Wabbajack gallery (or prerelease from my Patreon).
 Check "overwrite" during the installation process.